lakejs/lake-docs/index.md

   - icon:
       src: /assets/icons/puzzle-piece.svg
     title: Customizable
-    details: Easy-to-use programming interface, built on top of the DOM, able to call all browser APIs when customizing or developing plugin
+    details: Easy-to-use programming interface, built on top of the DOM, able to call all browser APIs when customizing or developing plugins
 ---